garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 Domain layer is the core of the application, and execute business rules.

-In this layer, provide the following implementations.
+In this layer, it provides the following implementations.

-* Domain Object
+* DomainObject
-* Checks business rules corresponding to Domain Object (checks like whether there is sufficient balance when crediting amount into the account)
+* Checking business rules corresponding to the DomainObject (like whether there is sufficient balance when crediting amount into the account)
-* Execute business rules (Reflect values corresponding to business rules)
+* Executing business rules (reflects values corresponding to business rules)
-* CRUD operation for Domain Object
+* Executing CRUD operations for the DomainObject

 Domain layer is not so thick as compared to other layers and is reusable.